jonas1ara/73/Problems/Arrays/Container-with-Most-Water/README.md

 # Container With Most Water:

-This directory contains implementations of the "Container With Most Water" problem in the C++ and C# languages.
-Each implementation uses the two-pointer technique to find the maximum area of water and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Container With Most Water" problem in C#.
+The implementation uses the two-pointer technique to find the maximum area of water and maintain a temporal complexity of `O(n)`.

 ## Problem description